0x326/miami-university-senior-capstone-project/packages/api-interfaces/README.md

 -   /write-experiment: save experiment at a particular pat.
-Doesn't return anything, but _does_ give you a message that contains either the error message for a failure or "Saved experiment at <some path>"
+Doesn't return anything, but _does_ give you a message that contains either the error message for a failure or "Saved experiment at SOME_PATH"
     -   Query: stringified ExperimentWrapper
 ```typescript
 JSON.stringify(